blacklightpy/vaultofknowledge/Defining Terrorism.md

 - Class 1 Terrorism: Minor Punishment
-	1. Mentally, Privately, on an Individual Level
+	1) Mentally, Privately, on an Individual Level
+		- When a teacher scolds you privately for doing something mischievous.
-	2. Mentally, Publicly, on an Individual Level
+	2) Mentally, Publicly, on an Individual Level
+		- When a teacher asks the class leader to note the names of students who are making noise in her absence so that she can make them stand at the back of the class.
-	3. Physically, Privately, on an Individual Level
+	3) Physically, Privately, on an Individual Level
+		- When a teacher
-	4. Physically, Publicly, on an Individual Level
+	4) Physically, Publicly, on an Individual Level
-	5. Mentally, Privately, on a Collective Level
+	5) Mentally, Privately, on a Collective Level
-	6. Mentally, Publicly, on a Collective Level
+	6) Mentally, Publicly, on a Collective Level
-	7. Physically, Privately, on a Collective Level
+	7) Physically, Privately, on a Collective Level
-	8. Physically, Publicly, on a Collective Level
+	8) Physically, Publicly, on a Collective Level

 - Class 1 Terrorism: Private Humiliation
 	- When a teacher asks the class leader to note the names of students who are making noise in her absence so that she can make them stand at the back of the class.